 Coffee Drink

-What Is A Café Con Leche?
-Spanish-Style Coffee And Milk
+What Is a Café Con Leche?
+Spanish-Style Coffee and Milk

 What a café con leche is: the balance of strong coffee and hot scalded milk, how it differs from a latte, and a home recipe.

-On This Page10 Sections
+On This Page11 Sections

 What Is Café Con Leche?

 Café con leche is a Spanish and Latin American milk coffee made by combining strong coffee or espresso with an equal part of hot, often scalded, milk.
-Smooth and comforting, it is a traditional breakfast drink, lightly sweetened to taste.
+Smooth and comforting, it is a traditional breakfast drink, with sugar added only to taste.
 Classically it uses equal parts espresso and whole milk, with the milk scalded, heated to just below boiling, rather than steam-frothed.
 The taste is more coffee-forward than a latte.
 Where a latte has more milk and pronounced microfoam, a café con leche offers a flatter, hotter, stronger coffee-milk balance.
 The high milk temperature rounds the coffee, reduces bitterness, and makes it a comforting breakfast drink.
 A good one is milky but not coffee-less, the coffee character should be clear, with the milk only softening the edges.

 Key Takeaways